drakmaniso/ciziel/docs/name.md

 > counter-clockwise.

-## New name

-I chose "Odo" as the new name in reference to the fictional character from Ursula Le Guin's novel "The Dispossed" (and the short story "The Day Before the Revolution").
+I then briefly chose "Odo" as the new name in reference to the fictional character from Ursula Le Guin's novel "The Dispossed" (and the short story "The Day Before the Revolution").